flanderos/semester-project-2/README.md

 # semester-project-2

+###### This is a live and fully functional auction house platform where user can register, log in, view auction posts and sell their own stuff other users can bid on.
+Users can view their profile and see objects that they have posted, and objects they have bid on.

 ##### npm install
 ##### Run live server
 ##### Register user, If there is userdata stored in localstorage, you will be redirected to loginpage